Manages the County's computer-based mapping system which relates various types of data and information with real-world locations.

 GIS Systems Analyst

 The basis of Ottawa County’s GIS is its library of GIS data layers.
 These layers provide a comprehensive representation of the County’s property fabric; basic infrastructure; environment; recreational facilities; governmental structure and facilities; emergency services infrastructure and facilities; and transportation network.
-These layers have been developed utilizing high-resolution aerial photos (6” pixel) of Ottawa County as a base.
-The most recent set of aerial photos was obtained in 2004 and the next set is scheduled to be acquired in 2009.
+These layers have been developed utilizing high-resolution aerial photos of Ottawa County as a base.

 These GIS data layers are developed and maintained by the GIS Department and other County Departments utilizing ESRI’s suite of ArcGIS software.
-The GIS Department manages an “enterprise GIS,” allowing a network of over 30 users in nine County Departments at locations throughout the County to access a central server database operated and maintained by the Department.
+The GIS Department manages an "enterprise GIS," allowing end users throughout many County Departments to access a central server database operated and maintained by the Department.

 The Ottawa County GIS Department offers a variety of free and paid services and products which allow the general public, private sector clients, and governmental partners to view data, acquire hard-copy maps, or utilize data for their own projects.